murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 • Did you really need to specify `-r`?

-• What about --write-random-snp, did we need it?
+• What about `--write-random-snp`, did we need it?

 We've run commands to generate the `structure` file two times now, but how many `structure` files are there in the stacks directory?
 Why?